kjagiello/pacgen/README.md

 # pacgen - Proxy Auto-Config (PAC) generator

-Easily create a PAC file from a TOML config.
+Easily create a [PAC file](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) from a TOML config.

+## Features

+- Generatic a PAC file based on a TOML config:
+    - Forwarding traffic to a proxy based on hostnames
+- Serving the PAC file using a built-in web server

 ## Usage